Challenging the validity of a Will

 When a loved ones dies, if you are suspicious or unhappy with the contents of their Will you may be able to challenge or contest the Will’s validity.

 There are a number of reasons for doing so:

-A person must be of sound mind and be able to comprehend their assets when making a will.
-Challenging a will based on lack of capacity often requires evidence from medical experts, to discover whether the person had signs of confusion or dementia when making the will.
+A person must be of sound mind and be able to comprehend their assets when making a Will.
+Contesting a Will based on lack of capacity often requires evidence from medical experts, to discover whether the person had signs of confusion or dementia when making the Will.

-The time limit to challenge a will is 12 years from the date of death, or in the case of fraud there is no time limit.
-It is however vital to take expert legal advice as soon as there are grounds to do so, to prevent the estate being distributed based on an incorrect will.
+When contesting a Will there is a time limit of 12 years from the date of death, or in the case of fraud there is no time limit.
+It is however vital to take expert legal advice as soon as there are grounds to do so, to prevent the estate being distributed based on an incorrect Will.